ee292d/udnn/README.md

 such as `int8`, `int16`, `int32`, `flaot32`, and `double`:
 1. Benchmark performance impact on Intel (all data types).
 2. Benchmark against Tensorflow on Intel CPU (`float32` and `double`).
-3. Benchmark against Tensorflow-Lite on ARM CPU (optional).
 4. Benchmark performance impact on ARM (all data types).
-You're free to write either C++ or Python for benchmark.
-Notice that Python version takes a while to compile.

-For part 1, 2, and 3, you have to use your model and weights trained from Task 1.
-For part 4, random weights are allowed.
+It is highly recommend to use your model and wrights trained from Task 1 for benchmark.

 Notice that Tensorflow CPU requires the Conv2D layer to be at least floats;
 you only need to include `float32` and `double` on Intel CPU.